ali-translator/text-template/README.md

 ### Handlers that process Functions

-Handlers are the core functionalities behind the Functions Syntax.
+Handlers are the core functionalities behind the Function Syntax.
 They offer the ability to manipulate text and data in various ways.

 #### Handlers available out of the box:

 * PrintHandler
-: Prints the value of a "static"/"plain variable".
+: Print the value of a "static"/"plain variable".
 Can be used as input to another handler function.
 ```{print('Hello World')}```

 * HideHandler